apptainer/singularity-userdocs/singularity_flow.rst

 verification of images.
 To read more about the details, check out the :ref:`build <build-a-container>` docs.
 However, immutability is not so great when you are testing, debugging, or otherwise want to quickly change your image.
-We will proceed by describing a typical workflow of developing first, building a final image, and using it in production.
+We will proceed by describing a typical work-flow of developing first, building a final image, and using it in production.

 1. Development Commands